rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 The woman was arrayed in purple and scarlet, and adorned with gold and jewels and pearls, holding in her hand a golden cup full of abominations and the impurities of her sexual immorality. ^1704

-And on her forehead was written a name of mystery : Babylon the great, mother of prostitutes and of earth’s abominations. ^1705
+And on her forehead was written a name of mystery: Babylon the great, mother of prostitutes and of earth's abominations. ^1705

 And I saw the woman, drunk with the blood of the saints, the blood of the martyrs of Jesus.
 When I saw her, I marveled greatly. ^1706